-We ended our tenancy & quit our jobs at NPO Radio 1, because on December 3rd, Saskia and I will move to Nairobi, Kenya!
+We ended our tenancy & quit our jobs at NPO Radio 1, because on December 3rd, Saskia and I will travel to Nairobi, Kenya!
 Saskia will be the Africa correspondent for several (Dutch) media outlets, like Bureau Buitenland and RTL Nieuws, and I will be a freelance media maker for companies like Charlie's Travels and MENDO.
-Although the last weeks before leaving are bitter sweet, I can't wait to live and work in Kenya's capital.
+Although the last weeks before leaving are bitter sweet, I can't wait to be in Kenya's capital.
 If you aren't following us already, make sure to stay tuned via Instagram and/or Twitter!

 Over the last few months, my MENDO colleagues and I have been working on a brand new photo book: Sportret.
 It'll be a big retrospective of Dutch sports photographer Klaas Jan van der Weij's best photos so far, boasting over 380 (!) pages.
 Read more about the project here, and make sure to check out MENDO's web store as the book will be available in a few months!